The veterinary behaviour service at Acorn House is led by Katharine Nelson MA MSc VetMB GPCert (SAM) PGCert(SAS) MRCVS

 Katharine holds the MSc in Clinical Animal Behaviour from Lincoln University and has been recognised by the RCVS as an Advanced Veterinary Practitioner in this field.

-Katharine is able to advise on behaviour issues in cats, dogs and rabbits.
-She uses a combination of applied behaviour analysis and emotion/mood/temperament assessment to diagnose and treat problem behaviours.
+Katharine is able to advise on behaviour issues in cats and dogs.
 Commonly reported behaviour problems include: